La Guajira, Colombia

 Youth and the elderly are especially vulnerable to lung infections.

 Monica holds Adriana.
-Monica lost her only child, a baby born prematurely who only survived a couple of days, to a severe lung infection.
+Monica lost her only child, a baby born prematurely who suffered a severe lung infection and only survived a couple of days.

 Chicha- a warm, corn porridge- is a staple part of traditional Wayuu diet, and the first food introduced to Wayuu infants.
 Dr Illiana, a local pediatrician, says that many of her young patients suffer recurring diarrhea, from drinking Chicha brewed with contaminated water.

 Luis and Monica rest in the shade outside their home.